Board of Directors Login

 David Rabinowitsch, DNP RN CHTP/I CNE AHN-BC® is a holistic nurse who has practiced and taught guided imagery and energetic healing for many years.
 He is an Associate Professor of Nursing, has also worked in nursing education administration.
 His most recent clinical practice has been in Hospice.
 In January, 2016, he joined the American Holistic Nursing Certification Corporation (AHNCC) as president-elect of the Board.
 He earned a Doctor of Nursing Practice from Case Western University with a concentration in Nursing Education, completing research on Healing Touch offered for college credit.
 His MS education from Sage Colleges prepared him to be a Mental Health Clinical Nurse Specialist.
 He is a certified Healing Touch Practitioner and Instructor as well as certified Nurse Educator.
 In his work he incorporates principles of holistic nursing into every day care.
 Dr. Rabinowitsch has spread the gifts of holistic health and wellness in the U.S. and abroad.

 Rose received her Bachelor of Science in Nursing from Cleveland State University 1992.
 She has experience in medical surgical nursing, surgical intensive care unit, emergency room, sexual assault nursing, and the post anesthesia care unit.
 In 2007 she became certified in clinical aromatherapy and in 2010 completed training as Reiki Master.
 In 2012 Rose became a Healing Touch Level II student and studied Healing Touch for babies.
 From 2011-2013, Rose was the Employee Wellness Coordinator for large regional hospital providing education, training, and support to employees.
 She was a resource for staff and integrated holistic care.
 She has always seen the patient as whole and valued the mind/ body/ spirit connection when working with patients, families, and staff.
-Rose became Board Certified Holistic Nurse in 2014 and is currently working at the bedside in a hospital as a holistic nurse.
-She has been putting into practice holistic nursing theory and integrating holistic modalities.
+Rose became Board Certified Holistic Nurse in 2014, and Board Certified Health and Wellness Nurse Coach in 2017, and is currently working at the bedside in a hospital as a holistic nurse.
+She has been putting into practice holistic nursing theory, integrating holistic modalities, and has worked on acupressure certification.
 In 2017, she became a board member of AHNCC.
-She is presently working on acupressure certification and studying to become a holistic nurse coach.

 Noreen Frisch, PhD, RN, AHN-BC®, FAAN